Helpful Information for moving to Malden, MA - Middlesex County

 - Education of Malden

 There are five elementary and middle schools, one public high school, chartered schools of the Mystic Valley Regional Charter Schools (a K-8 and high school) and a Catholic high school within the Malden Public School System.
 For higher level education, Malden provides The Salter School which offers healthcare and legal career education including Medical Assisting, Massage Therapy, Health Claims Specialist and Paralegal.
 Additionally, Malden provides the Medical Professional Institute with educational training careers in Practical Nursing, Phlebotomy/EKG technology, Medical Assistant, Phlebotomy Technician and Nursing Assistant.

-Helpful Links for Moving to Malden, MAThe service center for Malden, MA is located in Brockton, MA.
+Helpful Links for Moving to Malden, MAThe service center for Malden, MA is located in West Bridgewater, MA.

 City of Malden

 Malden Chamber of Commerce

 Information about Malden, MA